No passwords, No popups, No AI, No cost:

 A. Hi Ankit.
 Gold plating is "better" than copper.
 The tiny low voltage digital signal-carrying connectors on smart phones and electronics are always gold plated; they simply don't work if copper plated.

-Such discussions really cannot be continued in the abstract.
+Such discussions really can't be continued in the abstract.
 When you are able to tell us about the size and type of part, the environment it will see, why you want to plate it, and the production volume we can probably help you choose an appropriate plating material.
 Good luck!

 Regards,